ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 'This is your god, Yisrael' (Shmot 32:4).
 Afterwards, they went to Aharon and said to him: 'Get up, make us a god'.
-When Aharon heard about what they did to Hur, he became afraid, as it says: 'Aharon saw, and built an altar before it' (Shmot 32:5) - \[interpret it not as saw, but was afraid:\] Aharon was frightened by the one slaughtered before him
+When Aharon heard about what they did to Hur, he became afraid, as it says: 'Aharon saw, and built an altar before it' (Shmot 32:5) - interpret it not as saw, but was afraid: Aharon was frightened by the one slaughtered before him i.e. Hur.
-\[i.e. Hur\].
 Aharon said, what should I do?
 They have already killed Hur, and he was a prophet.
 Now if they kill me, and I am a Kohen, they will fulfill what it says: 'Should a Kohen and prophet be slain in the sanctuary of Hashem (Eicha 2:20)', and immediately will be